espressif/esp-rainmaker-admin-cli/README.md

 > - Node IDs will only be retrieved from rows under a single column named **`node_id`**.

 For generating device certificates with QR codes without the pop field:
-`python rainmaker_admin_cli.py certs devicecert generate --count 5 --prov ble --outdir test --local --no-pop`
+`python rainmaker_admin_cli.py certs devicecert generate --count 5 --prov ble --outdir test --no-pop`
 > Note: When using `--no-pop`, the generated QR codes will not include the pop field, which might be required for certain firmware implementations that don't use pop-based authentication.

 For simplest use case, the usage is as given below.
 If you want to add some custom data or customise some other parameters, please refer the subsequent sections.